 3.1 to place the Library Contribution when received into an interest-bearing account and to utilise the same for the Library Contribution Purposes;

-3.2 If requested in writing by the party that deposited the sum no sooner than the tenth (10th) anniversary of the date that the Library Contribution is paid to the County Council in full the County Council shall return to the party that made the payment of the Library Contribution any part of the Library Contribution that remains unexpended when the Library Contribution is paid to the County Council in full (together with interest accrued that relates to that unexpended part) PROVIDED ALWAYS THAT if the County Council is legally obliged to make a payment in respect of any Library Contribution Purposes the unexpended part of the Library Contribution shall not be repaid until such payment is made and the unexpended part of the Library Contribution to be repaid shall not include such payment
+3.2 If requested in writing by the party that deposited the sum no sooner than the tenth (10th) anniversary of the date that the Library Contribution is paid to the County Council in full but no later than five (5) years thereafter the County Council shall return to the party that made the payment of the Library Contribution any part of the Library Contribution that remains unexpended when the Library Contribution is paid to the County Council in full (together with interest accrued that relates to that unexpended part) PROVIDED ALWAYS THAT if the County Council is legally obliged to make a payment in respect of any Library Contribution Purposes the unexpended part of the Library Contribution shall not be repaid until such payment is made and the unexpended part of the Library Contribution to be repaid shall not include such payment

-3.3 Upon receipt of a written request from the party that deposited the sum the County Council shall provide that party with a statement confirming whether the Library Contribution have been spent and if the Library Contribution has been spent in whole or in part outlining how the Library Contribution have in whole or in part been spent.
+3.3 Upon receipt of a written request from the party that deposited the sum the County Council and prior to the fifteenth (15th) anniversary of receipt of the Library Contribution the County Council shall provide that party with a statement confirming whether the Library Contribution have been spent and if the Library Contribution has been spent in whole or in part outlining how the Library Contribution have in whole or in part been spent.

 4. It is hereby agreed and declared:

-4.1 In the event that the number of Dwellings to be constructed on the Development does not match the number of Dwellings on which the Library Contribution or part thereof paid was based the Owner hereby covenant to pay to the County Council as soon as the revised number of Dwellings becomes apparent any additional amount pertaining to the difference between the amount of the Library Contribution paid and the amount of the Library Contribution that would have been payable using the revised number of Dwellings and any such additional amount shall from the date payment is received by the County Council form part of the Library Contribution;
+4.1 In the event that the number of Dwellings to be constructed on the Development does not match the number of Dwellings on which the Library Contribution or part thereof paid was based the Owner hereby covenant sto pay to the County Council as soon as the revised number of Dwellings becomes apparent any additional amount pertaining to the difference between the amount of the Library Contribution paid and the amount of the Library Contribution that would have been payable using the revised number of Dwellings and any such additional amount shall from the date payment is received by the County Council form part of the Library Contribution;

 4.2 Any dispute in relation to how the Library Contribution has been spent must be raised in writing by the relevant party and received by the County Council within twenty (20) Working Days of receipt by the Owner of the County Council’s statement referred to in paragraph 3.3 and shall clearly state the grounds on which the expenditure is disputed;